syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 kubectl --context kind-platform delete --filename postgres-resource-request.yaml
 ```

-Verify the resources belonging to the Resource Requests have been deleted in the worker cluster
+Verify the resources belonging to the Resource Requests have been deleted in the Worker Cluster
 ```console
 kubectl --context kind-worker get pods
 ```